aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 spec:
   detailedMonitoring: true
 ```

+## spec.associatePublicIPAddress

+A boolean field that controls whether instances created by Karpenter for this EC2NodeClass will have an associated public IP address.
+This overrides the `MapPublicIpOnLaunch` setting applied to the subnet the node is launched in.
+If this field is not set, the `MapPublicIpOnLaunch` field will be respected.

+{{% alert title="Note" color="warning" %}}
+If `associatePublicIPAddress` is set to `true` and a NodePool referencing that EC2NodeClass is used to provision a Node for a NodeClaim requesting multiple `vpc.amazonaws.com/efa` resources, the instance launch will fail.
+A public IP address may only be associated with a node at launch if a single network interface is configured.
+{{% /alert %}}

 ## status.subnets
 [`status.subnets`]({{< ref "#statussubnets" >}}) contains the resolved `id` and `zone` of the subnets that were selected by the [`spec.subnetSelectorTerms`]({{< ref "#specsubnetselectorterms" >}}) for the node class.
 The subnets will be sorted by the available IP address count in decreasing order.